DarrenVictoriano/zmk-config/readme.md

 Pairing can be unpredictable.
 One half could even bond with a different dongle than the other.

-Use one of these arrangements:
+Use one of these arrangements after flashing:

 ```text
 XIAO powered + Raytac unplugged + both halves